Christina And Tarek El Moussa Remain Amicable While Filming ‘Flip Or Flop’

 Christina and Tarek El Moussa are back to work filming the remainder of Flip or Flop.
 The two are in the middle of a divorce, something that was shocking to fans when they learned of their separation back in December.
-El Moussa has since flaunted her relationship with family contractor, Gary Anderson while Tarek has kept things more low-key.
-He was spotted out once with an unidentified woman, but hasn’t officially been linked to anyone exclusively like Christina has since the separation announcement was made.
+El Moussa has since flaunted her relationship with family contractor Gary Anderson while Tarek has kept things more low-key.
+He was spotted out once with an unidentified woman, but he hasn’t officially been linked to anyone exclusively since the separation announcement was made.

 The couple must finish out their contract for Flip or Flop with the HGTV network, which is what they are doing.
-It was announced back in December that Christina and Tarek El Moussa had been separated since May 2016, but only went public with it because of a leaked tape with a police call on it revealing marital issues.
+It was announced back in December that Christina and Tarek El Moussa had been separated since May of 2016, but they only went public with it because of a leaked tape featuring a police call that revealed their marital issues.
 It was the call that triggered their separation, but the El Moussas have said they were committed to their show and their children even if they were no longer committed to themselves.
-Now that Christina and Tarek are back to finish up filming for the season, things are rumored to be different among the crew.
+Now that Christina and Tarek are finishing up filming for the season, things are rumored to be different among the crew.

 We really dislike each other ???? @pinkdustcosmetics #besties ????